Free Protestant Episcopal Church

 The ordination of bishops from within the apostolic succession was of major importance to this group, as also was having the church recognized as a lawfully constituted religious denomination.
 The latter event occurred, at least tacitly, when an archdeacon from the group was exempted from World War I conscription in 1917 due to his clergy status, which would not have been permitted had the group not been considered a lawfully constituted denomination.
+Following the resignation of Primate Richard Arthur Palmer, at the beginning of 2025, the current Primate of the Communion is the Brazilian Bishop Ricardo Lorite da Lima.

 Formation of the church, 1897

 In 1890, Bishop Leon Chechemian, who had been a priest (vardapet) in the Armenian Catholic Church and later emigrated to England, where he was consecrated as a bishop, created the Free Protestant Church of England.
 In 1897 his church united with two other churches, the Ancient British Church and the Nazarene Episcopal Church, thus creating the Free Protestant Episcopal Church of England, an Anglican church independent of the Church of England.
 Chechemian was appointed the first primus of the newly formed FPEC.